telerik/blazor-docs/components/treeview/data-binding/overview.md

 * `Id` - a unique identifier for the item.
 Required for binding to flat data.
 * `ParentId` - identifies the parent to whom the item belongs.
 Required only when binding to flat data.
 All items with the same `ParentId` will be rendered at the same level.
 For a root level item, this must be `null`.
-* `Expanded` - whether the item is expanded when it renders, or the user has to expand it manually.
 * `HasChildren` - whether the item has children.
 Determines whether an expand arrow is rendered next to the item.
 Required for binding to flat data and for load-on-demand.
 With hierarchical data, the treeview will render the icon based on the existence of child items, but `HasChildren` will take precedence.
 * `Items` - the collection of child items that will be rendered under the current item.
 Required only when binding to hierarchical data.
 * `Text` - the text that will be shown on the item.